A Modern Jazz Practice Routine & Play – Along

 It’s made for legit (classical/orchestral) trumpet players in mind.
 Probably like you, my focus was on Jazz/commercial music.

-Adapt it to make it fit your needs.
+Adapt it to fit your needs.
 I did this intuitively many years ago.
-But, others needed a little help so I created the Modern Jazz Trumpet Practice Routine and Play-Along.
+Others needed a little help so I created the Modern Jazz Trumpet Practice Routine and Play-Along.

 It’s a great way for students to transition from their standard practice routines into one that prepares you for improvisation while still working on your technique.